tpoisot/ms_spegen_cooc/methods.md

 @futuyma_evolution_1988].
 Nestedness is calculated using the NODF (Nestedness based on Overlap and Decreasing Fill) measure [@almeida-neto_consistent_2008] , which is insensitive to network shape (asymmetry in the number of species at each of the two trophic levels) and size.
-Modularity was estimated using the LP-BRIM method [@liu_community_2010], which both increases modularity detection compared to the adaptive BRIM method, and is less computationally intensive [@barber_detecting_2009].
+Modularity is estimated using the LP-BRIM method [@liu_community_2010], which both increases modularity detection compared to the adaptive BRIM method, and is less computationally intensive [@barber_detecting_2009].
 For each network, we retained the highest